Huma Qureshi (journalist)

-Huma Qureshi is a British author and former Guardian and Observer journalist.
+Huma Qureshi is a British author and former The Guardian and The Observer journalist.

 Career

 Qureshi's coming-of-age memoir How We Met: A Memoir Of Love and Other Misadventures was published to favourable reviews in 2021, by Elliott & Thompson.

 Qureshi's short story collection Things We Do Not Tell The People We Love was also published to critical acclaim in 2021, by Sceptre after a four-way auction.
 It was chosen as The Guardians Book of The Day, described by The Sunday Times as "An impressive debut" and the i newspaper as "a luscious debut".

 Qureshi's first book, In Spite of Oceans, received The John C Laurence Award.
 In 2020, Huma won the Harper's Bazaar Short Story Prize.

 Early life and education

 Qureshi was born in the UK to Pakistani parents and brought up in the West Midlands.
-She attended King Edward VI High School For Girls, Edgbaston, Birmingham and graduated with a BA in English Literature and French from The University of Warwick, followed by an MA from Sciences Po Paris, the Paris Institute of Political Studies and King's College London.
+She attended King Edward VI High School For Girls, Edgbaston, Birmingham and graduated with a BA in English Literature and French from the University of Warwick, followed by an MA from Sciences Po Paris, the Paris Institute of Political Studies and King's College London.
 She got her first break at The Observer, where she was offered a job as a reporter after having worked as an intern for three months.
 She wrote for The Observer and The Guardian for several years before leaving to go freelance.